Below you can find:

 - Summary: The Takeaways

-If you haven’t read them yet, Fasting Part 1 (link coming soon) and Fasting Part 2 give some background information on fasting.
-Part 1 defines the types of fasting and Part 2 describes how to prepare for a fast.
-Take a look at these articles to get some foundation before continuing with Fasting Part 3 here.
+If you haven’t read it yet, Fasting Part 1 gives some background information on fasting.
+Part 1 describes what happens during fasting and how to prepare for a fast.
+Take a look at Part 1 to get some foundation before continuing with Fasting Part 2 here.

 Below you will learn which fasting method is best for each fasting goal.

 Check out the Summary Takeaways section at the end to see how fasting fits your specific goals.
 Then come back and grab all the details and references to go over with your doctor.
 That way you’ll be fully prepared and get the most from your fast.

 Fasting Goals – What Does the Research Say?

 As you’ll see below, guidelines for some of the major fasting goals are clearly defined by research on humans.